 This example shows the how to handle image buffers of differenc MediaSubtypes.

-The source code for the VB.NET and C# versions of this sample program can be found in the directories samples\VB\PixelFormat and samples\C#\PixelFormat in your My Documents/IC Imaging Control 3.5 directory.
+The source code for the C# version of this sample program can be found under samples\C#\PixelFormat in your My Documents/IC Imaging Control 3.5 directory.

 The GrabImage tries to fetch an image from the currently selected device in the passed in MediaSubtypes type.